HMS Barham (04): Sinking

 There was no time for evasive action, and three of the four torpedoes struck amidships so closely together as to throw up a single massive water column.
-Barham quickly capsized to port and was lying on her side when a massive magazine explosion occurred about four minutes after she was torpedoed and sank her.
+Barham quickly capsized to port and was lying on her side when a powerful magazine explosion occurred about four minutes after she was torpedoed and sank her.
 The Board of Enquiry into the sinking ascribed the final explosion to a fire in the 4-inch magazines outboard of the main 15-inch magazines, which would have then spread to and detonated the contents of the main magazines.
 Due to the speed at which she sank, 862 officers and ratings were killed, including two who died of their wounds after being rescued.
 The destroyer rescued 337 survivors, including Vice-Admiral Henry Pridham-Wippell and the pair who later died of their wounds, while the Australian destroyer reportedly rescued 150 men.
 (Note: Jones refers to the 861 men listed in the casualty list published by the Times in 1942, but the biggest discrepancies concern the number of survivors.
 Naval historians Alan Raven and John Roberts give a figure of 396, while historian Jurgen Rohwer says 450.)
 Captain Geoffrey Cooke went down with his ship.
 The sinking was captured on film by a cameraman from Pathé News, aboard Valiant.